 Birmingham (West Midlands) - Birmingham & Midland Eye Centre, City Hospital

-During the building's construction, CCTV picked up the image of a strange grey figure - security was sent to the scene, but no one could be found.
+During the building's construction, CCTV picked up the image of a strange grey figure - dispatched security sent to the scene found no one.
 A ward sister was encountered along a top floor corridor, only visible from the knees upwards.
 Around the same time, a crew of workers found themselves locked in a room after investigating cries heard from within; as before, nothing could be found.
-A priest was finally summoned to bless the area.
+Someone finally summoned a priest to bless the area.